banafsh89/Fermi-TessData-Analysis/README.md

 4-fitUL: For a list of sources, find the best fit model that can estimate the different confidence level upperlimit flux.

+5- analyzeTimebin: Using FermiPy package, model flux of a source and measure the average flux.
+The jupyternotebook visualize the data for one time bin.

+6- FluxVariability: Finds the correlation between flux and variability using the data generated from code analyzetimebin.